-Where does the law stand on this ?
+Where does the abortion law in India stand on this?
 Does an adult woman require any consent, to be a mother or not, but her own?
 No!

 The right of a woman to choose to be a mother or not emerges from her human right to live with dignity which falls within Article 21 of the Constitution.